 - When the modulation type is P25 C4FM, the analysis is performed only for the span of 20 kHz and 50 kHz.
-For the 50 kHz span, Acquisition Length in the Acquisition/Analysis menu must be set to greater than 25.6 ms. - When the modulation type is OQPSK, set the span so that the sampling rate is more than three times as fast as the symbol rate.
+For the 50 kHz span, Acquisition Length in the Acquisition/Analysis menu must be set to greater than 32 ms. - When the modulation type is OQPSK, set the span so that the sampling rate is more than three times as fast as the symbol rate.
 The sampling rate varies according to span setting.
-For the detail, refer to Table A-9 in Appendix A.
+For the detail, refer to the Acquisition table described in the Specifications section of the Technical Reference (refer to Related Documents on page xviii).